myk-org/github-webhook-server/README.md

   password: password
 ```

-if Jira is configured for the repository we create a new issue (story) for the PR and assign it to the owner.
+if Jira is configured for the repository we create a new issue (story) for the pull request and assign it to the owner.
-On new commit create closed sub-task under the PR story with the commiter as assignee
+On new commit create closed sub-task under the pull request story with the commiter as assignee
-On reviewed PR create closed sub-task under the PR story with the reviewer as assignee
+On reviewed pull request create closed sub-task under the pull request story with the reviewer as assignee

 - `server`: FQDN Jira server url
 - `project`: project key to open the issue